Health Department Approved, ANAB-CFP Accredited Certified Food Manager Exam

 Summary: AAA Food Handler delivers nationally recognized, county-compliant food safety management programs.

-Nebraska does not require statewide Food Manager Certification.
-However, Douglas County and City of Lincoln/Lancaster County mandate that at least one Certified Food Protection Manager (CFPM) be present per shift.
-The state references the 2017 FDA Model Food Code, with county and city health departments responsible for enforcement.
+Nebraska now requires statewide Food Manager Certification under LB245, passed in April 2025.
+Every food establishment must have at least one Certified Food Protection Manager (CFPM) on staff, with Douglas County and Lincoln/Lancaster County enforcing additional local requirements.
+The state references the 2022 FDA Model Food Code, with county and city health departments responsible for enforcement.

 AAA Food Handler offers ANAB-CFP Accredited online programs that meet Nebraska’s county requirements, allowing managers to complete training and proctored exams entirely online, in English or Spanish.